-You don’t need to confirm/edit your final team line up at the time of signing up for the event or up until 1/8/2018.
+You don’t need to confirm/edit your final team line up at the time of signing up – the deadline is the 10th September 2021.
 You can sign up and change from or to the solo, pairs or team category at any time and you can confirm your final team members at a later date but we must have this information by 6 weeks prior to the event.
 We reserve the right to cancel your booking if you do not provide this information at the “6 week prior to the event” point.

 Note, all categories are open age class 18-120 years of age.